llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-Follows the IEEE-754 semantics for minNum, except that -0.0 < +0.0 for the purposes of this intrinsic.
-As for signaling NaNs, per the IEEE-754 semantics, if either operand is an sNaN, the result is always a qNaN.
+Follows the semantics of minNum in IEEE-754-2008, except that -0.0 < +0.0 for the purposes of this intrinsic.
+As for signaling NaNs, per the minNum semantics, if either operand is an sNaN, the result is always a qNaN.
 This matches the recommended behavior for the libm function `fmin`, although not all implementations have implemented these recommended behaviors.

 If either operand is a qNaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or if either operand is sNaN.

-This behavior is more strict than the definition in C and IEEE 754, where either zero may be returned.
+This behavior is stricter than minNum in IEEE-754-2008, where either zero may be returned.
-To achieve the same permissiveness, the backend may implement the nsz attribute, and one may use the nsz attribute on the intrinsic call.
+To achieve the same permissiveness, the backend may implement the nsz attribute, and one may use the nsz attribute.

-If the intrinsic is marked with the nsz attribute, then the effect is as in the definition in C and IEEE 754: the result of minnum(-0.0, +0.0) may be either -0.0 or +0.0.
+If the intrinsic is marked with the nsz attribute, then the effect is as in the definition in C and IEEE-754-2008: the result of minnum(-0.0, +0.0) may be either -0.0 or +0.0.

 Some architectures, such as ARMv8 (FMINNM), LoongArch (fmin), MIPSr6 (min.fmt), PowerPC/VSX (xsmindp),
 have instructions that match these semantics exactly; thus it is quite simple for these architectures.